 But — he did. . .

 We knew he did because suddenly we heard the awful sound of Jimmy and tube hitting that old fence.
 It was a violent sound of straining rusty wires and tearing of old wood posts.
 So Jimmy was going to die when his body passed through the wire fence squares.
-We would find him transformed into a pile of bloody cubic noodles like something from a giant play dough fun factory.
+We would find him transformed into a pile of bloody cubic noodles like something from a giant, demented, play-dough fun factory.
 His parents would not be pleased.

 But this time physics (or perhaps the God of small boys) saved him.
-That rotten fence actually yielded and bent over to form a ramp that – yes — launched Jimmy and that insane tube high into the air just like a ski jump.
+That rotten fence actually yielded and bent over just enough to form ‘oh no…’ a ramp that – yes — launched Jimmy and that insane tube high into the air just like a ski jump.

 He sailed scary high.

 He went high enough that Mike and I, way up the hill saw him take flight.
-I seriously began to wonder if he was still alive and if that tube would ever stop.
+I seriously began to wonder if he was still alive and if this chain of disasters would ever stop.

 He must have made peace with his fate by this time because he was no longer screaming; or maybe he was already dead, like from a heart attack.
 His arms and legs did look pretty floppy.
 No matter – because suddenly I realized that Mike was now screaming hysterically – like that would do any good.